-The default and recommended base python is python3.7 .
+The default and recommended base python is python3.7.
 You can change this by exporting the BASE_PYTHON environment variable.
-For instance, you could instead run:
+For instance, if you are having issues installing scientific packages on macOS for python 3.7, you can try python 3.8 instead: